incident-managementstartupsbest-tools

 Tool Paid Price On-Call Included?
 Setup Time Best For

-Runframe $15/user/mo Yes Minutes Slack-native teams, simplest setup
+Runframe $12/user/mo annual or $15/user/mo monthly Yes Minutes to hours Slack-native teams, simplest setup

-Spike.sh $7-14/user/mo Yes Minutes Very small teams optimizing for price
+Spike.sh $7-14/user/mo Yes Lightweight initial setup Very small teams optimizing for price

-PagerDuty $25-49/user/mo Yes Hours-days Teams with enterprise-style requirements
+PagerDuty Approx. $25-49/user/mo Yes Hours to days Teams with enterprise-style requirements

-Grafana Cloud IRM $20/user + $19/mo Yes Hours Teams already on Grafana Cloud
+Grafana Cloud IRM $19/mo platform fee + $20/additional active IRM user Yes Hours Teams already on Grafana Cloud

-Rootly $20/user/mo per product Separate product Hours Automation-heavy teams
+Rootly Approx. $20/user/mo per product Separate product Hours Automation-heavy teams

 What startups actually need